 As for styling changes, you'll see placements of the new Demon logo around the cabin and front quarter panel as well as Dodge's new Air-Grabber hood scoop, the worlds largest functional hood scoop opening on any production car.
 In total, only 3300 were made.

 Styled after Mercedes-AMG's Petronas Formula 1 team, Motorsport Edition models came with placements of petrol green around the alloy wheels, rear spoiler and front bumper and were exclusive to the A-Class model.
 The same design follows through to the interior, with the green trim tastefully applied around the air vents and on the sporty seats.
 There were no performance enhancements for this particular variant, it was simply the styling change.
 It's unclear as to just how many models were made in total however production ran from early January to May 2016.

 You'll have likely spotted one of these eye-catching MK3 Polo's and wondered why someone would do such a thing to a car, so this may come as a surprise to you that it was Volkswagen themselves were the ones that brought the multi-coloured monstrosity to life.
 Released in 1995, the Polo Harlequin originally had a limited production run of 1,000 units however roughly 4,000 units were produced, 2,500 of which were made in the UK.
 There was no difference in performance capabilities over the standard Polo, it was just the mismatched colouring.

-Thanks for reading our blog on limited edition models, why not check out our latest offers to see if you can grab yourself a bargain on a special edition model of your own?
+Thanks for reading our blog on limited edition models, why not check out our latest car leasing deals to see if you can grab yourself a bargain on a special edition model of your own?
 Click the button below to head over to our deal page.
 Remember to cast your vote below on which special edition model is your personal favourite from our pick!